-As a board member of IABC Chicago, you have the ability to develop your current skill set, or learn a new skill, in a supportive environment.
-You will serve as an IABC Chicago ambassador in-person and online, attend monthly board meetings, and craft new strategies in your area of responsibility.
+As a board member of IABC/Chicago, you have the ability to develop your current skill set, or learn a new skill, in a supportive environment.
+You will serve as an IABC/Chicago ambassador in-person and online, attend monthly board meetings, and craft new strategies in your area of responsibility.
 You will also have the ability to network with a fantastic group of leaders from a variety of backgrounds.

 Below you will find a summary of each board role:

 The person in this role has previously served as the president-elect and will automatically progress to the past president.
 Each year, the president develops and presides over a cohesive board of directors, ensuring there is enough support and direction for all directors involved.
 The president creates the chapter’s annual strategic plan which complies with IABC’s overall mission, goals and direction and maintains the association’s integrity.
 The president also chairs monthly board meetings, oversees chapter monetary resources, presides over the executive committee and serves as liaison to other association leaders.
-As the face of one of the largest chapters in IABC, the president also represents members in professional, educational, and public roles and serves as its primary media spokesperson.
+As the face of one of the oldest chapters in IABC, the president also represents members in professional, educational, and public roles and serves as its primary media spokesperson.

 Board of Directors

-Director, Creative Services
+Director, Member Services

 This position serves as the key liaison for new and current members.
 S/He monitors new memberships and communicates welcome messages, new member events, ensures member inquiries are acknowledged and fulfilled in a timely manner and measures chapter growth.
 The director works to develop and promote new member and corporate member benefits.
 S/he also works to ensure, with help from the president-elect, that IABC is marketed to lapsed members and unsigned prospects.
 This individual coordinates activities of volunteers and committees to develop and implement programs to retain and recruit members, including a proactive retention program.
 In addition, the director, works with appropriate staff and volunteers at IABC and the Pacific Plains Region to support national and regional membership campaigns and promotions.

-Director, Professional Development and Events
+Director, Professional Development